dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/UsingExternalTables.md

 ### Accessing and Updating an ORC File

-The following statement creates an external table for creates an external table for an `ORC` file and inserts data into it:
+The following statement creates an external table for an `ORC` file stored in an AWS S3 bucket and inserts data into it:

 <div class="preWrapperWide" markdown="1">